analytics-club-iitm/ML-AI/README.md

 This folder contains content to give you a slight intuition about the field of reinforcement learning and introduces you to the basic logic behind most RL algorithms

 Link to the module: [Reinforcement Learning](Reinforcement-Learning/)

+## Challenges
+Constantly challenging yourself and applying what you've learnt is a really important aspect of this field.
+This folder contains challenges to help you apply everything you learn.

+Link to the module: [Challenges](Challenges/)